pghvlaans/sbotools/man/sboinstall.1.md

 4: unable to md5sum verify the source file(s).\
 5: unable to download the source file(s).\
 6: unable to obtain a required file handle.\
-7: unable to get required info from the .info file.\
+7: unable to get required info from the *info* file.\
 8: unable to unset the exec-on-close bit on a temporary file.\
 9: multilib has not been set up (where required).\
 10: **convertpkg-compat32** exited non-zero.\